-What does it mean to be an inclusive therapist and how can you get there?
+What does it mean to be an anti-oppressive, inclusive therapist and how can you get there?

 Many therapy skills can be learned once and then implemented.
 A therapist can learn to fill out insurance paperwork.
 They can learn the rules about being a mandated reporter.
 They can learn about specific interventions to use in sessions.
 Inclusivity, however, is not a one-and-done skill.
 Being a truly inclusive therapist requires continuous engagement with principles of social justice and intersectionality.